gbowerman/azure-myriad/README.md

 ## Templates

 ### vmss-ubuntu-vnet-storage.json

 Creates a VNET, storage account, and scale set of identical Ubuntu virtual machines.
 InstanceCount parameter describes the number of VMs.

+Note: If you want to connect to your VMs from outside the VNET you'll need to also create a public IP address associated with a load balancer or virtualMachine.
+Hence think of this VM as a fragment you can use as part a larger solution rather than a self-contained solution.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fgbowerman%2Fazure-myriad%2Fmaster%2Fvmss-ubuntu-vnet-storage.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>